phiamo/MopaBootstrapBundle/README.md

 > to
 > Mopa\Bundle\BootstrapBundle
 >
-> AYou must change the namespace references in:
+> You must change the namespace references in:
 >
 >  * app/AppKernel.php
 >  * Your code making use of any MopaBootstrapBundle classes (e.g. Navbar, MenuBuilder, etc.)